0xdolan/kurdish/README.md

 X         | U+0058 LATIN CAPITAL LETTER X
 Y         | U+0059 LATIN CAPITAL LETTER Y
 Z         | U+005a LATIN CAPITAL LETTER Z
-Ĥ         | This letter should be defined as an equivalent for ( ح ).
+Ĥ         | U+0124 LATIN CAPITAL LETTER H WITH CIRCUMFLEX.
+This letter should be defined as an equivalent for ( ح = U+062d ARABIC LETTER HAH ).
+No unique letter is defined yet.
 RR         | R̂ (R + ̂  = [U+0052 LATIN CAPITAL LETTER R + U+0302 COMBINING CIRCUMFLEX ACCENT] ).
 No unique letter is defined yet.
 The shape should be like ( R̂ ) but there is no defined unicode code.
 LL         | L̂ (L + ̂  = [U+004c LATIN CAPITAL LETTER L + U+0302 COMBINING CIRCUMFLEX ACCENT] ).
 No unique letter is defined yet.
 The shape should be like ( L̂ ) but there is no defined unicode code.
 XX         | X̂ (X + ̂  = [U+0058 LATIN CAPITAL LETTER X + U+0302 COMBINING CIRCUMFLEX ACCENT] ) .
 No unique letter is defined yet.
 The shape should be like ( X̂ ) but there is no defined unicode code.